a-desaulniers/resau-git/index.md

 ---
 ## 🎋 Introduction

-Hi there 😊
+Hi there!

-My name is Alexandre, and I am an Electrical Engineering student at [Dalhousie University 🐯](https://www.dal.ca/).
+My name is Alexandre, and I am a third year Electrical Engineering student at [Dalhousie University 🐯](https://www.dal.ca/).

 ![[PXL_20230809_155103802~3.jpg]]

-On this site, I hope to publish notes about projects that I am working on, guides, UNIX, Programming, and Mathematics.
-My main site, [cabot.place](https://cabot.place/) doesn't, and I imagine never will have much on it.
-It's got a funny spinning (entirely CSS) triangle though!
-You can read more about what I've done in my [[aboutme|about me!]]
+On this site, I hope to publish notes about projects that I am currently interested in, or that I am working on.
+This includes guides, UNIX, Programming, the outdoors, and Mathematics.
+My main site, [cabot.place](https://cabot.place/) doesn't, and I imagine never will, have much on it.
+It's got a funny spinning triangle.

+You can read more into my portfolio under [[aboutme|about me!]]

 This site is being run on my Dell PowerEdge R715 homelab server, being routed through NGINX, and Cloudflare to the open web.
 This web base is written entirely in `Markdown`, being interpreted by [Quartz](https://quartz.jzhao.xyz/) into HTML.